waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 possibilities that it would only know about by taking advantage of exploration.
 And so how can we try and address this?
+Well, one possible solution is known as the
+#### epsilon-greedy algorithm,
-Well, one possible solution is known as the epsilon-greedy algorithm, where we set epsilon equal to how often we want to just make a random move.
+`Set epsilon equal to how often we want to move randomly` where we set epsilon equal to how often we want to just make a random move.
 Where occasionally, we will just make a random move in order to say, let's try to explore and see what happens.
-And then the logic of the algorithm will be with probability 1 minus epsilon, choose the estimated best move.
+And then the logic of the algorithm will be `with probability 1 minus epsilon`, `choose the estimated best move`.
-In a greedy case, we'd always choose the best move.
-But in epsilon-greedy, we're most of the time going to choose the best move or sometimes going to choose the best move, but sometimes with probability epsilon, we're going to choose a random move instead.
+`In a greedy case, we'd always choose the best move.` `But in epsilon-greedy, we're most of the time going to choose the best move` `or sometimes going to choose the best move,`
+`but sometimes with probability epsilon, we're`
+`going to choose a random move instead.`
 So every time we're faced with the ability to take an action, sometimes, we're going to choose the best move.
 Sometimes, we're just going to choose a random move.
-So this type of algorithm then can be quite powerful in a reinforcement learning context by not always just choosing the best possible move right now, but sometimes, especially early on, allowing yourself to make random moves that allow you to explore various different possible states and actions more.
+So this type of algorithm then can be quite powerful in a reinforcement learning context by not always just choosing the best possible move right now, but sometimes, `especially early on`, allowing yourself to make random moves that allow you to explore various different possible states and actions more.
-And maybe over time, you might decrease your value of epsilon, more and more often choosing the best mover after you are more confident that you've explored what all of the possibilities actually are.
+And maybe `over time, you might decrease your value of epsilon`, more and more often choosing the best mover after you are more confident that you've explored what all of the possibilities actually are.
 So we can put this into practice.